Why clone USB drive to SSD?

 For the target SSD, there's also an alignment option to improve its performance and prolong its life span.

 Download the clone software to have a try:

-Note: Standard edition supports cloning all the data disks and MBR system disks.
-If you want to clone to/from a GPT system disk, please upgrade to Professional edition.
+Note: The Standard edition supports cloning all the data disks.
+If you want to clone bootable USB to another one, please upgrade to Professional edition.

 How to clone USB drive to SSD or HDD via AOMEI Backupper

 1. Plug in the USB drive and make sure the SSD is connected properly.
 Then install and launch AOMEI Backupper.
 All existing partitions on destination disk will be overwritten, so it's suggested to backup important files beforehand.

 2. Go to Clone tab and choose Disk Clone to clone the entire USB drive.

 3. Select the USB drive as the source disk, then select the SSD as the destination disk.
 Click Next to continue.

 4. Check SSD Alignment to accelerate the SSD's writing & reading speed.
 Then, click Start Clone and wait for the process to complete.

 For a larger target disk, you can also use Edit Partitions to resize partitions and assign unallocated space.
 Note that it will make the Sector by Sector Clone option unavailable.